 NB: Seizing equipment (as described above) is not required.
 Obviously it makes sense as an action to take, if it’s available, so we’re describing it here, but as we’ll explain in more detail in Part 3 of this series (No Can Defend), it is not a prerequisite and the attack can also proceed without seizing anything.
 The only difference it makes is to speed and cost.

 Step 4: The Contract

 So you’ve taken over the proof-of-work game, now what?

 You’re not done yet.
 You contract Lockheed Martin to coordinate a global mining operation capable of producing up to $100m per day worth of proof-of-work.
-They are to create a centrally-controlled weapon of hash production using the 80% hash rate that has already been seized around the world and by manufacturing whatever else, if anything, is required to get the job done and accomplish the mission of killing Bitcoin.
+They are to create a centrally-controlled weapon of hash production using the 80% hash rate that has been seized around the world and by acquiring and manufacturing whatever else, if anything, is required to get the job done, i.e. to accomplish the mission of killing Bitcoin.

 Note: $100m per day is enough to out-work the entire network’s pre-attack mining capacity more than 10 times over, even if they hadn’t just had 80% of their equipment commandeered — which they have.

 You make no secret of what you’re doing.
 You publicly announce the details of the operation to the world, underscoring the capacity to scale up to $100m per day if necessary.
 The President says something like, “We will stop at nothing to ensure the security of the great people of this nation.”